- Home

 Advantages:

-- Reliable sunny weather
+- More reliable sunny weather

 - Comfortable temperatures

-- Peak visibility for photography
+- Strong visibility for photography and snorkeling

 Considerations:

-- Higher prices (30-50% premium)
+- Higher prices

-- Advance booking essential
+- Advance booking often helps

-- School holiday crowds July-August
+- School holiday crowds in parts of the season

 🌧️ Wet Season (November-April)